Welcome to the

 - Subscribe via a podcatcher (like iTunes) to have the audio delivered to your podcast app (see sidebar)

 - Browse and see what interests you!
-See Categories, Recent Posts, Series, look through the Index, or type a topic of interest in the search box.
+See Categories, Recent Posts, Series, look through the Glossary, or type a topic of interest in the search box.

 How Can the Podcast Be Free?

 I offer most of the content on the Zen Studies Podcast for free, because I want the Dharma (Buddhist teachings) to be available to everyone.
 Plus, I enjoy creating episodes – audio and text – about this ancient, incredibly rich spiritual tradition.

 However, we all need to make a living, and I currently spend 15-20 hours a week on the podcast.
 Members support the podcast with a small monthly pledge.
 If you want to help me keep generating great content, consider becoming a member!